Adoption of the Gregorian calendar

-Although Gregory's reform was enacted in the most solemn of forms available to the Church, the bull had no authority beyond ecclesial institutions and the Papal States.
-The changes he was proposing were changes to the civil calendar, over which he had no formal authority.
-They required adoption by the civil authorities in each country to have legal effect.
-The bull became the canon law of the Catholic Church in 1582, but it was not recognised by Protestant churches, Eastern Orthodox Churches, and a few others, and as such, the days on which Easter and other holidays were celebrated by different Christian churches diverged.
+Although Gregory's reform was instituted in the most solemn of forms available to the Church, the bull had no authority beyond ecclesial institutions and the Papal States.
+The changes he proposed were to the civil calendar, which was not directly subject to Papal authority.
+For these changes to be legally effectuated, the civil authority of each polity was needed.
+The bull became canon law of the Catholic Church in 1582, but Protestant churches, Eastern Orthodox Churches, and a few others did not effectuate it, and therefore the dates on which different Christian denominations celebrated Easter and other holidays diverged.

-Adoption in Catholic countries
+Adoption in Catholic polities

-Catholic states such as France, the Italian principalities, Poland–Lithuania, Spain (along with her European and overseas possessions), Portugal, and the Catholic states of the Holy Roman Empire were first to change to the Gregorian calendar.
-Thursday, 4 October 1582, was followed by Friday, 15 October 1582, with ten days skipped.
+Catholic polities such as the Catholic states of the Holy Roman Empire, the Italian principalities, Poland–Lithuania, and Spain–Portugal and its European and overseas possessions were first to adopt the Gregorian Calendar: Thursday, 4 October 1582 was succeeded by Friday, 15 October 1582, with 10 dates between omitted.

-Philip II of Spain decreed the change from the Julian to the Gregorian calendar, which affected much of Catholic Europe, as Philip was at the time ruler over Spain and Portugal as well as much of Italy.
-In these territories, as well as in the Polish–Lithuanian Commonwealth (ruled by Anna Jagiellon) and in the Papal States, the new calendar was implemented on the date specified by the bull, with Julian Thursday, 4 October 1582, being followed by Gregorian Friday, 15 October 1582; the Spanish and Portuguese colonies followed somewhat later de facto because of delay in communication.
+Philip II of Spain decreed the change from the Julian to Gregorian Calendar, which affected much of Catholic Europe, as Philip was at the time ruler of Spain–Portugal and much of modern Italy.
+In these territories, Poland–Lithuania (ruled by Anna Jagiellon), and the Papal States, the Gregorian Calendar was implemented on the date that the bull prescribed, with Julian Thursday, 4 October 1582 being succeeded by Gregorian Friday, 15 October 1582; the Spanish and Portuguese colonies followed somewhat later de facto because of delay in communication of the change.

-Other Catholic countries soon followed.
-France adopted the new calendar with Sunday, 9 December 1582, being followed by Monday, 20 December 1582.
+Other Catholic polities soon followed.
+France adopted the new calendar with Sunday, 9 December 1582 being succeeded by Monday, 20 December 1582.

 The Dutch provinces of Brabant and Zeeland, and the States General adopted it on 25 December of that year; the provinces forming the Southern Netherlands (modern Belgium) except the Duchy of Brabant adopted it on 1 January 1583; the province of Holland adopted it on 12 January 1583.
 The seven Catholic Swiss cantons adopted the new calendar in January 1584.

-Adoption in Protestant countries
+Adoption in Protestant polities

-Many Protestant countries initially objected to adopting a Catholic innovation; some Protestants feared the new calendar was part of a plot to return them to the Catholic fold.
-In England for example, Queen Elizabeth I and her privy council had looked favourably to a Gregorian-like royal commission recommendation to drop 10 days from the calendar but the virulent opposition of the Anglican bishops, who argued that the Pope was undoubtedly the fourth great beast of Daniel, led the Queen to let the matter be quietly dropped.
-In the Czech lands, Protestants resisted the calendar imposed by the Habsburg monarchy.
-In parts of Ireland, Catholic rebels (until their defeat in the Nine Years' War) kept the "new" Easter in defiance of the English-loyal authorities; later, Catholics practising in secret petitioned the Propaganda Fide for dispensation from observing the new calendar, as it signalled their disloyalty.
+Many Protestant polities initially objected to adoption of a Catholic innovation; some Protestants feared the new calendar was part of a plot to return them to the Catholic fold.
+In England, for example, Queen Elizabeth I and her privy council had looked favourably to a Gregorian-like royal commission recommendation to omit 10 dates from the Julian Calendar, but the virulent opposition of the Anglican bishops, who argued that the Pope was undoubtedly the fourth great beast of Daniel, caused the Queen to permit the matter to quietly drop.
+In the Czech Lands, Protestants resisted the Gregorian Calendar that the Habsburg monarchy imposed.
+In parts of Ireland, Catholic rebels, until their defeat in the Nine Years' War, retained the "new" Easter of the Gregorian Calendar in defiance of the authorities who were loyal to England; later, Catholics practising in secret petitioned the Propaganda Fide of the Holy See for dispensation from observance of the new calendar, because it signalled disloyalty to England.